LesterCarpay/Restaurant/README.md

 - removing menu items should also remove all their ingredient relations from the table
 - password should be hidden
 - each menu should have the ability to cancel the operation
-- print the ingredient list in a readable format